 If I tell my school counselor or a teacher about my pregnancy, will they have to tell my parents about pregnancy?

-The law does not explicitly state that a school official must, without a request from a parent, tell the parent about a student’s pregnancy.
-There are some things that do control what a school must do, however.
+The law does not explicitly state that a school official *must*, without a request from a parent, tell the parent about a student’s pregnancy.
+Some things do control what a school must do, however.

 Parents are entitled to “full information” about their child’s school activities (except in certain abuse investigations).
 Texas Education Code 26.008(a).
 This means that a parent has a right to request information from the school about the student, and the school must provide the parent with records it has in its possession that concern the student.
 That means that if the school has a record in any form that indicates that a student is pregnant or might be pregnant, the parent has a right to request and receive that information from the school.

-In some situations, if your counselor is a licensed professional counselor and his or her records meet certain requirements under federal law, then that counselor can refuse to provide a parent records pertaining to the student, if he or she believes the release would be harmful to the student’s physical, mental or emotional health.
+In some situations, if your counselor is a licensed professional counselor and their records meet specific requirements under federal law, then that counselor can refuse to provide a parent records about the student if they believe the release would be harmful to the student’s physical, mental or emotional health.

 If the school official believes the pregnancy is a result of child abuse on the part of a parent, then that official should not tell the parent about the pregnancy but should report it to Child Protective Services (“CPS”).